 Many households are home to other animals such as pets or even livestock at farms.
 Curious cats, dogs, horses, and birds can develop an interest in rodent carcasses.
 If the carcass is caught in a snap trap, pets can be exposed to soiled and sharp surfaces.
 If it is caught in a glue trap, pets run the risk of ingesting poisonous substances.
 This is another reason to try and avoid traps of this nature.

 Making The Right Decision

 Investing in traps that use no toxins, are automatic, and ensure an instant death — are paramount pillars to ensuring you are practicing responsible pest management.
 Additionally, using a trap like theGoodnature A24 is guaranteed to be safe around children and pets.
-The most humane rat trap is one that gets the job done quickly, doesn’t cause a mess, and most importantly diminishes suffering inflicted on these complex creatures.Completely humane traps are available to buy, and they make the job of extermination simple, safe, and very quick.
+The most quick-kill rat trap is one that gets the job done quickly, doesn’t cause a mess, and most importantly diminishes suffering inflicted on these complex creatures.Completely quick-kill traps are available to buy, and they make the job of extermination simple, safe, and very quick.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.

 We’ve trapped millions (seriously, millions) of rats and mice and the knowledge of what it takes to achieve success is highlighted in this guide.

 September 14, 2021 5 min read